 Do Investors have Access to Individual Loan Agreements?

 Investors have access to all loan agreements.
-Just click on the left menu on My Investments and choose the individual agreements.
+Click on My Investments's left menu and choose the individual contracts.

 Crowdestor’s loan agreement isn’t publicly available.
-You can either view it before you decide to invest in individual projects or afterward in your investor’s dashboard.
+You can either view it before deciding to invest in individual projects or your investor’s dashboard afterward.

 Curious about what else we look at when conducting our research?